Seven Habits of Successful Students

 Have a Plan B.

 Let's face it — when you're working online, something is bound to go wrong.
-Maybe you'll lose your Internet connection or your computer will pick up a virus, or you'll accidentally spill orange juice on your keyboard.
-Prepare for contingencies now — ask friends or relatives if you can use their computer in case of an emergency, find a library with computers, or if you have access to a laptop, find a bookstore or coffee shop in your area that has Internet access.
+Maybe you'll lose your internet connection or your computer will pick up a virus, or you'll accidentally spill orange juice on your keyboard.
+Prepare for contingencies now — ask friends or relatives if you can use their computer in case of an emergency, find a library with computers, or if you have access to a laptop, find a bookstore or coffee shop in your area that has internet access.
+No need to worry!
+Enlightium has recommendations for if your student loses internet access.

-Don't get isolated — there are plenty of ways for you to connect with EA and your local church youth ministries.
-EA provides many and various avenues to help foster students’ social life – from bi-weekly Bible studies to weekly Theology in Action videos to Enlightium Social and various school contests and competitions.
-While EA Bible Studies and Theology in Action videos provide students with Bible-centered community and fellowship, Enlightium Social provides students with an outlet to express shared interests, hobbies, course-related questions, or simply spontaneous conversation.
-In addition, EA encourages students to seek out a local youth ministry where they might connect with other students in the service and mission of Christ.
+Don't get isolated — there are plenty of ways for you to connect with Enlightium and your local church youth ministries.
+Enlightium provides many and various avenues to help foster students’ social life – from bi-weekly Bible studies to Enlightium Social and various school contests and competitions.
+While Enlightium Bible Studies provide students with Bible-centered community and fellowship, Enlightium Social provides students with an outlet to express shared interests, hobbies, course-related questions, or simply spontaneous conversation.
+In addition, Enlightium encourages students to seek out a local youth ministry where they might connect with other students in the service and mission of Christ.

 For any other questions about homeschooling or Enlightium Academy, please call 866-488-4818, or visit EnlightiumAcademy.com.
 Enlightium Academy is an accredited alternative education option to public schooling.
 Our program offers the comfort of a homeschool education environment, and a quality, private education.
 Enlightium is a Christian school, offering a Bible-based, flexible, accredited, teacher supported, affordable option to public school.
 Enlightium Academy meets all accreditation and state education requirements for all 50 states, while neither using the state curriculum or Common Core.